On Quark Substructures in an Inspired Unified Model: Abstract

 \section{Abstract}

-Motivated by the growing attention devoted to the Quantum Chromodynamics sector of the Standard Model, and the recent observations of non-standard hadronic states, a possible substructure of quarks $q_{f}\equiv C_{ij}|k_{i}k_{j}\rangle $ in terms of four colorless bound particles $ k_{i(=0,\ldots,3)}$ "hyperquarks" is investigated in a $SO(10)$-inspired unified model.
+Motivated by the growing attention devoted to the Quantum Chromodynamics sector of the Standard Model, and the recent observations of non-standard hadronic states, a possible substructure of quarks $q_{f}\equiv C_{ij}|k_{i}k_{j}\rangle $ in terms of four colorless bound {\it hyperparticles} $ k_{i(=0,\ldots ,3)}$ is investigated in a $SO(10)$-inspired unified model.
 This aims to define a subtle structure of matter as well as an explanation of some particularities of quarks.
-Precisley, these hyperquarks $k_{i}$ are bound by a $SU(3)_{h}$ "hyperstrong force" under which they are assumed to be charged.
-Exploiting certain known data, the masses and the charges of such fundamental particles are discussed along with the emerged four extra quarks $q_{f}\equiv \delta _{ii}|k_{i}k_{i}\rangle $ and three hyperweak bosons $W_{h}$.
+Precisely, these hyperparticles $k_{i}$ are bound by a $SU(3)_{h}$ {\it hypercolor} force under which they are assumed to be charged.
+Exploiting certain known data, the masses and the charges of such fundamental particles are discussed along with the emerged four extra quarks $q_{f}\equiv \delta _{ii}|k_{i}k_{i}\rangle $ and three {\it hyperweak} bosons $W_{h}$.